williamalowe/Mindly/README.md

 # Present
-Project: Mindful | William Lowe - is a combination dashboard for storing notes, reminders, and habits.
+Project: Mindly | William Lowe - is a combination dashboard for storing notes, reminders, and habits.